You don’t need to be in a major tech hub to build a cryptocurrency community

 In my experience, nothing has been a more powerful accelerator for local digital currency adoption than meetups.
 Meetups present a great first opportunity for people to transform online interest into action (other than investment), and a vital way to build and maintain real momentum.

-In Omaha, we’re lucky to have a sizeable and active Fintech community, which helped tremendously when launching a digital currency meetup.
-Individuals who work for larger institutions such as First Data, NorthStar Financial Services, TD Ameritrade, Berkshire Hathaway, Mutual of Omaha, bring with them an economics and technology background that translates readily into cryptocurrency.
+In Omaha, we’re lucky to have a sizeable and active fintech community, which helped tremendously when we were launching a digital currency meetup.
+Individuals who work for larger institutions, such as First Data, NorthStar Financial Services, TD Ameritrade, Berkshire Hathaway, or Mutual of Omaha, bring with them an economics and technology background that translates readily into cryptocurrency.
 But the beauty of democratized money is that there are no prerequisites or barriers to entry, nor do you have to live in a major city to get a successful event off the ground.
 In smaller communities (particularly in the Heartland), people don’t think twice about driving between towns for a unique and valuable destination.
-Alternatively some states with more rural communities are using technologies like Slack, Skype, and Discord to connect remotely on a more regular basis with intermittent face-to-face events.
+Alternatively, some states with more rural communities are using technologies like Slack, Skype, and Discord to connect remotely on a more regular basis, with intermittent face-to-face events.

 Reaching out to the broader community

 For digital currency to really gain traction in your area, the message cannot stay within the confines of a special interest group.
-Out of necessity, and hopefully organically, one or a number of the group should reach out to local business and tech leaders for insight and partnership.
+Out of necessity, and hopefully organically, one or a number people in the group should reach out to local business and tech leaders for insight and partnership.

 Depending on the size of your community, being an ambassador for digital currency can take a number of forms (and many cups of coffee).
 But it comes down to networking, open invitations, and likely a bit of public speaking.